What is CMMC?

 • The intent is for certified independent third-party organizations to conduct audits and inform risk [CMMC Third Party Assessment Organizations (C3PAOs)].

-• The DoD is currently working with industry partners to establish the Accreditation Body, which will be the main monitors and controllers of the CMMC framework and its implementation.
+• The DoD established the Accreditation Body, which is the main monitor and controller of the CMMC framework and its implementation.

 • The Accreditation Body will be in charge of training and monitoring the C3PAOs.